TickleThePanda/carpe-dm/src/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 Lord Morcant and place a puppet in his place.

 Qa'lir's symbol is a rope burning in the middle.
-The symbol on the shared sending stone with Elydir is shown by a rope burning in the middle under Elidyr's symbol.
+The symbol on the shared sending stone with Elidyr is shown by a rope burning in the middle under Elidyr's symbol.

 The second, Qa'por, is travelling to bring armies of evil creatures to